Mehdi-Guendouz/task-manager-SQL-MongoDB/Readme.md

    npm run dev
    ```

+3. Insure that you are in the rote directory for each one of the servers to start

 **Accessing the Application**

-The React application will be accessible at http://localhost:3000 by default.
+- The React application will be accessible at http://localhost:5173 by default.
+- for the express server it will be accessible at http://localhost:4000 by default.

 **Additional Notes**

 - Replace the placeholders in the environment variables with your actual values.
 - Consider using a dotenv package to manage environment variables more securely.
 - For production deployment, you might need to adjust configurations and build processes.

-**Contributing**

-[Describe your contribution guidelines, if any.]

-**License**

-[Specify the license under which your project is distributed.]

-**Additional Tips**

-- Consider using a linter and code formatter to maintain code quality.
-- Implement unit and integration tests for your backend and frontend code.
-- Document your code effectively for better maintainability.
-- Use version control (e.g., Git) to track changes and collaborate effectively.

-I hope this comprehensive README.md file serves you well!
+- you may consider using nodemon for the backend if you are in dev mode